quicwg/base-drafts/draft-ietf-quic-transport.md

 | 0x1e        | HANDSHAKE_DONE       | {{frame-handshake-done}}       | ___1 |      |
 {: #frame-types title="Frame Types"}

-The format and semantics of each frame type is explained in more detail in
+The format and semantics of each frame type are explained in more detail in
 {{frame-formats}}.
 The remainder of this section provides a summary of important and general information.